Run a CAP Application on Kyma

 schema=DE6922EF2F3449E984E2E794456B7CBE

-However, since you need to take the HANA credentials from CF, it’s easier to stick to the VCAP_SERVICES
+Since you need to take the SAP HANA credentials from Cloud Foundry, it’s easier to stick to the VCAP_SERVICES

 approach for now.